Skill-Based Few-Shot Selection for In-Context Learning: Limitations

 \section{Limitations}

 \paragraph{GPU resources.} Our experiments have a high cost on GPU resources, since in-context learning requires extremely large language models.
 Specifically, all experiments are conducted on the 8 x NVIDIA A100 GPU station.
-For generating skill-based representations and logical forms, it takes about 16 GPU hours to generate for each 10,000 examples.
-Therefore, to fully reproduce the results in Table~\ref{tab:main_results}, it takes $\sim 3600$ GPU hours.
+During inference time, it takes about 2 x 8 GPU hours to generate for each 10,000 examples.
+Thus, it totally takes $400\sim500$ x 8 GPU hours to reproduce our Table~\ref{tab:main_results}.

 \paragraph{Task type.} We mainly evaluate \textsc{Skill-KNN} on cross-domain semantic parsing tasks, and we believe it can also help other challenging tasks where some intrinsic task-specific skills are needed.
-However, for tasks that require only surface-form similarity of in-context examples, we suppose the advantage of \textsc{Skill-KNN} could be diminished.
+However, for tasks that require only surface feature similarity of in-context examples, we suppose the advantage of \textsc{Skill-KNN} could be diminished.

 \paragraph{Individual variants.} We design two variants of \textsc{Skill-KNN} based on consistency and distinctiveness, respectively.
 An ideal variant should take into account both these two aspects.
 We take this as a future direction for our work.